commondataio/dataportals-registry/README.md

 * unified dataset search index and search engine
 * datasets backup and file cache

+Please take a look at [project mindmap](/assets/commondataindex.png) to see it's goals and structure.

 ## What kind of data catalogs collected?